-Note: Auto-negotiation is not supported for SFP/SFP+ transceivers.
+Note: Auto-negotiation is not supported for SFP/SFP+/QSFP28 transceivers.

 - Port Port identifier. - Type Indicates the port type.
-(10GBASE-T, 10GBASE SFP+) - Name Allows you to label an interface.
-(Range: 1-64 characters) - Admin Allows you to manually disable an interface.
+(10GBASE SFP+, 100GBASE QSFP) - Name Allows you to label an interface.
+(Range: 1-128 characters) - Admin Allows you to manually disable an interface.
 You can disable an interface due to abnormal behavior (e.g., excessive collisions), and then reenable it after the problem has been resolved.
 You may also disable an interface for security reasons.
-(Default: Enabled) - Media Type Configures the forced transceiver mode for SFP+ ports. - None Forced transceiver mode is not used for the port.
+(Default: Enabled) - Media Type Configures the forced transceiver mode for SFP+/QSFP28 ports. - None Forced transceiver mode is not used for SFP+/QSFP28 ports. - SFP-Forced 1000SFP Always uses the SFP+ port at 1000 Mbps, Full Duplex. - SFP-Forced 2500SFP Always uses the SFP+ port at 2500 Mbps, Full Duplex. - SFP-Forced 10GSFP Always uses the SFP+ port at 10 Gbps, Full Duplex. - SFP-Forced 40GQSFP Always uses the QSFP28 port at 40 Gbps, Full Duplex.